rox-architecture/rox-edge-connector-ts/README.md

 `Edge-Connector` need your dataspace user certificate files in the working directory.
 This can be done by using the `KIT GUI` frontend or manually.
-How to use the frontend is explained in the `KIT GUI` repository.
+How to use the frontend is explained in the `KIT GUI` repository (https://github.com/rox-architecture/rox-kit-gui).
 For doing it manually, go to [https://vision-x-dataspace.base-x-ecosystem.org/](https://vision-x-dataspace.base-x-ecosystem.org/) and login.
 Then download the certificate by clicking the button on the top-right menu.
 We will need `tls.crt` and `tls.key` files.
 Place them in the `Edge-Connector` directory (i.e., next to the main.py file).